 Final degree exam and thesis assessment

-For the final degree exams of the Bachelor’s Degree in the Department of Economics, the assessement is based on an evaluation scheme with marks ranging from 0 to 6, according to the following criteria:
+For the final degree exams of the Bachelor’s Degree programmes offered by the Department of Economics, the assessment is based on an evaluation scheme with marks ranging from 0 to 6, according to the following criteria:

 - 0 to 5 points reflecting the thesis evaluation.
 Specifically: